 Be up to date

-Banks aren’t fond of draft figures, so if you can, get everything finalised and filed before applying for finance.
+Banks would prefer not to be presented with draft figures, so if you can, get everything finalised and filed with HMRC before applying for finance.
 You will also need to make sure that the accounts or tax returns are as up to date as possible; and certainly, the accounts should be no older than 18 months.

-Remember a bank is likely to look at your personal circumstances and that of the business, so make sure you’re up to date with payments for loans and credit cards etc.
+Remember a bank is likely to look at your personal circumstances and that of the business, so make sure you’re up to date with payments for any other credit facilities you have.

-If you already have or have had a mortgage in the past and you had a good track record, the banks may be more favourable, plus you may also have some equity behind you.
+If you already have or have had a mortgage in the past and you had a good track record, and/or have some equity behind you, the banks are likely to be more favourable.

 A mortgage broker

-Whatever your employment status, a mortgage broker or independent financial adviser can be incredibly useful.
-They can walk you through the process, help with the application and find mortgages that you wouldn’t come across yourself.
-They may also have some experience of which lenders might be more flexible if business owners don’t have the required number of accounts or tax returns for example.
+Whatever your employment status, a mortgage broker or independent financial adviser can be very useful.
+They can walk you through the process, help with the application and find mortgages that you may not have access to yourself.
+They may also have some experience of which lenders might be more flexible if business owners don’t have the required accounts or tax returns for example.

 How to get the SA302

-The SA302 is essentially your tax computation, so it will show your taxable income and how your tax liability has been calculated.
+An SA302 is essentially your tax computation produced by HMRC, and it will show your taxable income and how your tax liability has been calculated.